Barath-Kannan/SignalsAndSlots/readme.md

     - connected functions do NOT need to be processed in order of arrival

 ##To Do
-- Dynamically scaling thread pool (based on business)
-- Weighted round robin in thread pool (based on remaining tasks in each queue)
 - Add executor for signal localised thread pool, as opposed to current global thread pool
 - Benchmark emit and connected function completion time against other